thefLink/Hunt-Sleeping-Beacons/Readme.md

 # Hunt-Sleeping-Beacons

-The idea of this project is to identify beacons which are unpacked at runtime or running in the context of another process.
+The idea of this project is to identify beacons which are **unpacked at runtime or running in the context of an other process**.

-To do so, I make use of the observation that beacons tend to call **Sleep** between their callbacks.
-A call to sleep sets the state of the thread to **DelayExecution** which is taken as a first indiciator that a thread might be executing a beacon.

-After enumerating all threads whose state is **DelayExecution**, multiple metrics are applied to identify potential beacons

-## Metrics

-1. If the beacon does not make use of file backed memory, the callstack to NtDelayExecution includes memory regions which can not be associated with a file on disk.
-2. If the beacon uses module stomping, one of the modules in the callstack to NtDelayExecution is modified

-Projects, such as [Threadstackspoofer](https://github.com/mgeeky/ThreadStackSpoofer), hook Sleep to spoof the callstack or to use [another technique to wait between callbacks](https://github.com/waldo-irc/YouMayPasser/blob/master/Lockd/Lockd/Sleep.cpp).
-Thus, I added two more metrics:

-3. Inline Hooks of Sleep can be fingerprinted by enumerating memory areas marked as private (not shared) storing the .text segment of Kernel32.
-This also applies if the hook is removed temporarily
-4. Since a beacon spends more time waiting for commands than actually executing code, it can be fingerprinted by comparing the fields ```KernelTime``` and ```UserTime``` of ```SYSTEM_THREAD_INFORMATION```.
-Initially I thought that the time sleeping would count as time spent in Kernelmode, but it turned out the other way.
-I am not sure why :'P Additionally, both fields increase only after the operator executed some commands with the beacon.
-Also here, I am not sure why :'P

-To decrease false positives, I decided to considerate only processes with loaded **wininet.dll** or **winhttp.dll**.
-Additionally, I had to ignore jitted processes (.NET) and modifications to **ntdll.dll** which also seems to happen legitimately.
-Metric three and four are still applied though.
+All metrics applied are based on the observation that beacons tend to wait between their callbacks and this project aims to identify abnormal behaviour which caused the delay.

-## Examples
+## DelayExecution

+Most C2 agents tend to call ```Kernel32!Sleep``` which in turn calls ```Ntdll!NtDelayExecution``` to delay the execution of the beacon.
+This method sets the state of the thread to ```Wait:DelayExecution``` while it waits.

+Beacons using this method can be identified by enumerating all threads in state ```Wait:DelayExecution``` which have an abnormal calltrace to ```Ntdll!NtDelayExecution```:

+- Unknown/private committed memory in calltrace
+- Stomped Modules in calltrace

 Sample non file backed beacon:
 ```